royneary/mod_push/README.md

   include_message_count: true
   include_subscription_count: true
 ```
 A user can obtain the current push configuration (the server's default configuration if he never changed it) by sending a service discovery info request to his bare jid.
-The reponse will contain a form of `FORM_TYPE` `urn:xmpp:push:options`.
+The response will contain a form of `FORM_TYPE` `urn:xmpp:push:options`.

 ```xml
 <iq from='bill@example.net' to='bill@example.net/Home' id='x13' type='result'>